Ultimate Spinach Artichoke Dip prepped in just five minutes and ready to eat in 30! The perfect easy, cheesy appetizer with three cheeses.

 Spinach Artichoke Dip Recipe

 Dips are a fantastic party appetizer for a crowd and spinach artichoke dip is a classic fan favorite dish you can’t go wrong with.
 One of the reasons it likely became so popular is that the spinach and artichoke ingredients make people often question, “Is Spinach Artichoke Dip healthy?”
-I wish the answer to this question was yes, but no, it isn’t any healthier than any other pile of melted cheese.
+We wish the answer to this question was yes, but no, it isn’t any healthier than any other pile of melted cheese.

 The sour cream brings a tangy flavor while keeping enough fat content in the recipe to keep it from breaking the melted cheese sauce.
 Please don’t replace the sour greek with fat free greek yogurt and think the consistency will be the same.